Frequently Asked Questions

 The majority of our First-year student rooms are double occupancy, meaning two students per room.
 Some third floor rooms in our traditional halls are built to accommodate three students, and are considerably larger than the double rooms.
-The single rooms are made available to returning students first; therefore, most students who want to live in a single get one in their Sophomore or Junior year.
-Singles for First-year students are available for those in the Frostburg Honors Program.
+Most single rooms are made available to returning students first; therefore, most students who want to live in a single realistically will get one in their Sophomore or Junior year.
+Singles for First-year students are only available for those in the Frostburg Honors Program.

 - Can I choose my roommate?